Sonnerz/project05-fullstack-django/README.md

 ### Development

 ##  HTML
-https://bootswatch.com/superhero/	: is used for the issues site<br>
+HTML5 is used throughout and the following themes were implemented. https://bootswatch.com/superhero/	: is used for the issues site<br>
 https://bootswatch.com/spacelab/	: is used for the blog app<br>

 ##  CSS
-Custom css and bootstrap overrides : static/css/custom.css
+Custom css and bootstrap overrides can be found at static/css/styles.css The css has been validated.

 ##  Python
 The web app follows the standard Django pattern; forms, models and views.
 The following apps are based on apps created during course lessons: accounts, cart, checkout and search.
 I have used them as a starting point and customised them for my project.

 ##  jQuery
 jQuery is implemented on the registration form and password reset form.
+It has been validated.
 *   The jquery on the registration form checks the database for the username and ensures that the username entered is unique.
 *   The jquery on the password reset form checks the database for the email and ensures that the email exists in the database.
 *   jQuery is used to set some form fields to readonly.